 On Vis, all forms of tourism which the main motivation is the observing, the appreciation of nature or traditional Island cultures in a natural environment, is responsible tourism.
 Organising small group trips that create alternative jobs and a source income, while supporting the protection of the natural environment.
 On Vis, like ourselves, there are also foreign companies as well as local companies, that organise and encourage eco touristic visitors to the island because of our love of the island and our desire to maintain the beauty.

 Leave no impact on the natural environment.

-Not provide an all inclusive package, allow the guest to explore and sample local restaurants and book tours with local operators, such as Islomania
+Allow the guest to explore and sample local restaurants and book tours with local operators, such as Islomania Do not provide an all inclusive package.

 Provide small group tours.

 Encourage visiting local trades, such as the beautifully hand crafted jewellery 'Pixies' by designer Tomislav and buying local Vis Island produce.